api2cart/javascript-sdk/docs/AttributeApi.md

 let opts = {
   'start': 0, // Number | This parameter sets the number from which you want to get entities 'count': 20, // Number | This parameter sets the entity amount that has to be retrieved.
-Max allowed count=250 'params': "id,name", // String | Set this parameter in order to choose which entity fields you want to retrieve 'exclude': "id,name", // String | Set this parameter in order to choose which entity fields you want to ignore.
+Max allowed count=250 'responseFields': "{result}", // String | Set this parameter in order to choose which entity fields you want to retrieve 'params': "id,name", // String | Set this parameter in order to choose which entity fields you want to retrieve 'exclude': "id,name" // String | Set this parameter in order to choose which entity fields you want to ignore.
 Works only if parameter `params` equal force_all
-  'responseFields': "{result}" // String | Set this parameter in order to choose which entity fields you want to retrieve };
+};
 apiInstance.attributeAttributesetList(opts, (error, data, response) => {
   if (error) {